Graph Convolutional Neural Networks with Node Transition Probability-based Message Passing and DropNode Regularization: Experiments

 \subsubsection{Node Classification}

 The node classification results of different models are reported in~\tabref{table:node_classification_result}.
 The reported results include the mean and standard deviation of classification accuracy over $100$ runs.
 The results show that the $\text{PGCN}_n$ and GCN~\citep{kipf2016semi} models achieve higher accuracy compared to the DGCNN model.
 This can be attributed to better message passing schemes giving smaller weights to popular nodes presented in \secref{sec:proposed_gcl} as these three models have similar configuration including number of graph convolutional layers and number of hidden units in each layer.
 Furthermore, the $\text{PGCN}_n$ model achieves marginally better performance compared to the popular GCN model on the CITESEER dataset, reaching $70.6$\% compared to $70.5$\% obtained by the GCN model.
-Nevertheless, the $\text{PGCN}_n$ model performs slightly worse than the GCN model on the CORA and PUBMED datasets, amounting to a $0.2$\% and $0.5$\% drop in terms of accuracy.
-This can be explained by the fact that the variance of the node degree distribution of the CORA ($\sigma_{\text{degree}} = 5.23$) and PUBMED datasets ($\sigma_{\text{degree}} = 7.43$) are higher than that of the CITESEER dataset ($\sigma_{\text{degree}} = 3.38$).
-Recall that the $\text{PGCN}_n$ model assigns much lower weights on higher degree nodes.
-Therefore, the $\text{PGCN}_n$ model might perform slightly worse compared to GCN on datasets with high degree imbalance.
-On the other hand, on datasets with balanced node degrees, such as CITESEER, the $\text{PGCN}_n$ model performs better than GCN.
-In addition, compared to the other baseline models, the $\text{PGCN}_n$ model achieves lower accuracy on CORA, whereas it produces comparable results on CITESEER and PUBMED.
+Nevertheless, the $\text{PGCN}_n$ model performs slightly worse than the GCN model on the CORA and PUBMED datasets, amounting to a $0.2$\% and $0.5$\% drop in terms of accuracy. { This can be explained by the fact that the diversity-balance coefficient ($\gamma$) of the CITESEER dataset is the highest (\ie $\gamma = 0.33$) compared to the CORA and PUBMED datasets (\ie $\gamma = 0.15$ and $\gamma = 0.13$, respectively, see~\tabref{table:node_classification_dataset}).
+The coefficient $\gamma$ reflects the diversity and balance of classes in the neighborhoods of high-degree nodes, and a higher value of $\gamma$ means that messages from high-degree nodes are not useful.
+Recall that the $\text{PGCN}_n$ model assigns lower weights on high-degree nodes.
+Therefore, the $\text{PGCN}_n$ favors the CITESEER dataset compared to the others. } In addition, compared to the other baseline models, the $\text{PGCN}_n$ model achieves lower accuracy on CORA, whereas it produces comparable results on CITESEER and PUBMED.
 When DropNode is used, it consistently improves the performance of all considered models.
 Specifically, $\text{PGCN}_n + \text{DropNode}$ and $\text{GCN}_n + \text{DropNode}$ significantly improve the performance of $\text{PGCN}_n$ and $\text{GCN}_n$ by around $4$ percentage points of accuracy.
 In particular, $\text{GCN}_n + \text{DropNode}$ can reach $84.6$\%, $74.3$\% and $82.7$\% while $\text{PGCN}_n + \text{DropNode}$ achieves the best performance with $85.1$\%, $74.3$\% and $83.0$\% on the CORA, CITESEER and PUBMED datasets, respectively.
 It is worth recalling that in our setting, the number of training examples is much smaller compared to the number of testing examples.
 By using DropNode, deformed versions of the underlying graph are created during each training epoch.
 In other words, DropNode acts as an augmentation technique on the training data which leads to an increased performance.